 In response to Moussa’s claim and the debate that followed, privately owned AlMasry AlYoum cited an “informed source” as saying that the presidency does not have stringent rules for what to wear when meeting the president or being sworn in, adding that a formal dress code is nonetheless expected.
 The source continued to say that Waly and Nasr, the Minister of Social Solidarity and Minister of International Cooperation, respectively, fit the expected guidelines, while Makram applied the guidelines “loosely” in comparison to her women colleagues.

 According to the source, the correct protocol in such occasions calls upon women to have their hair “at least partially up” and to abstain from applying heavy makeup.
 However, the source also said that some of the male ministers did not fully adhere to the dress code, which does not allow them to wear red ties, for example.

-Prior to being appointed as a minister, Abdel Shahid worked in the Ministry of Foreign Affairs, during which time she served as Egypt’s consulate general in Rome and deputy consulate general in Dubai.
+Prior to being appointed as a minister, Makram worked in the Ministry of Foreign Affairs, during which time she served as Egypt’s consulate general in Rome and deputy consulate general in Dubai.